MikeRogers0/MikeRogersIO/source/blog/2020-04-02-deploying-ruby-on-rails-in-2020.html.md

 * Database migrations to be run as part of deployment
 * Easily scaleable
 * Deployment can be automated after tests pass.
+* Databases, Redis & file uploads are managed on an external service like AWS RDS & S3.

 If they didn't offer a GitHub integration for deployment, I attempted to automated the deploy via Github Actions instead.